-Remarketing vs. Retargeting: Are They The Same Thing?
+Remarketing Vs. Retargeting: Are They The Same Thing?

 But that has also been true for digital marketing, in general.

-Their shared goal, though, is to increase conversions to those most likely buy from your brand; and the difference really being the associated strategy.
+Their shared goal, though, is to increase conversions from those most likely to buy from your brand; the difference really being the associated strategy.

-Retargeting is really focused on paid ads (and can take a variety of forms, and target a broad range of individuals).
+Retargeting is really focused on targeting users who have interacted with your brand but have not yet purchased via paid ads (and can take a variety of forms and target a broad range of individuals).

-Remarketing is focused on email campaigns and reaching out to those who have already had interactions with, allowing for more specific upselling and messaging.
+Remarketing focuses on re-engaging existing customers, primarily through email campaigns or paid ads, and reaching out to those who have already had interactions, allowing for more specific upselling and messaging.

 This merging of retargeting and remarketing is really indicative of what we see in digital marketing as a whole: